Harvs/PDF-Tools/DeveloperGuide.md

 ### Overview of Thymeleaf

 Thymeleaf is a server-side Java HTML template engine.
-It is used in Stirling-PDF to render dynamic web pages.
+It is used in PDF Tools to render dynamic web pages.
 Thymeleaf integrates heavily with Spring Boot.

 ### Thymeleaf overview

-In Stirling-PDF, Thymeleaf is used to create HTML templates that are rendered on the server side.
+In PDF Tools, Thymeleaf is used to create HTML templates that are rendered on the server side.
 These templates are located in the `src/main/resources/templates` directory.
 Thymeleaf templates use a combination of HTML and special Thymeleaf attributes to dynamically generate content.

 Some examples of this are: